radubauzh/swissre-portfolio-hub/readme.md

 # ReInsight - Portfolio Analytics Platform

+## 🌟 Built for Swiss Re

+ReInsight is a cutting-edge portfolio monitoring and analytics platform designed specifically to showcase expertise in data analytics, risk management, and modern web development for Swiss Re's Portfolio Monitoring & Insights Intern position.

+---

 ## 🚀 Overview

-ReInsight is a cutting-edge portfolio monitoring and analytics platform designed specifically for reinsurance portfolio management.
-Built to showcase expertise in data analytics, risk management, and modern web development for Swiss Re's Portfolio Monitoring & Insights Intern position.
+ReInsight combines advanced analytics, AI-powered insights, and intuitive visualizations to address real-world challenges in reinsurance portfolio management.
+This project demonstrates technical excellence, domain knowledge, and a deep understanding of Swiss Re's business needs.

+---

 ## 🎯 Key Features